kamalmarhubi/website/_posts/2015-11-17-kubernetes-from-the-ground-up-the-scheduler.markdown

 nginx-without-nodename   2/2       Running   0          1h
 ~~~

-If we `describe` it, we can see which node it ended up on:
+If we `describe` it, we can see which node it got scheduled on:

 ~~~
-master$ ./kubectl describe pods/nginx-without-nodename | head -4
+master$ ./kubectl describe pods/nginx-without-nodename | grep ^Node
-Name:                           nginx-without-nodename
-Namespace:                      default
-Image(s):                       nginx,busybox
 Node:                           node1/10.240.0.3
 ~~~

+It ended up on `node1`!
+The scheduler tries to spread out pods evenly across
+the nodes we have available, so that makes sense.
+If you're interested in more
+about how the scheduler places pods, there's a really good [Stack
+Overflow](http://stackoverflow.com/a/28874577) answer with some details.

 We can also get a list of ‘events’ related to the pod.
 These are state changes
 through the pods lifetime:

 ~~~
-master$ ./kubectl describe pods/nginx-without-nodename | grep -A5 ^Events
+master$ ./kubectl describe pods/nginx-without-nodename | grep --after-context=5 ^Events
 Events:
   FirstSeen     LastSeen        Count   From            SubobjectPath                           Reason                  Message
   ─────────     ────────        ─────   ────            ─────────────                           ──────                  ───────